oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GDAL is a translator library for raster geospatial data formats that is released under an X/MIT style Open Source license by the Open Source Geospatial Foundation.
 As a library, it presents a single abstract data model to the calling application for all supported formats.
 It also comes with a variety of useful commandline utilities for data translation and processing.

-**URL**
+**More Information**

 https://www.gdal.org

 **Available Versions**::

-    3.3.2-foss-2021b
+    3.2.1-fosscuda-2020b
     3.0.4-foss-2020a-Python-3.8.2
     3.0.4-intel-2020a-Python-3.8.2
-    3.2.1-fosscuda-2020b
+    3.3.2-foss-2021b
     3.3.0-foss-2021a